vmware-archive/clarity/_documentation/buttons.md

         <button type="submit" class="btn btn-danger">Danger</button>
     </div>
     <div class="col-xs-12 col-sm-10">
-        For a destructive action, such as Delete.
-Clarity also uses red for warning buttons.
+        For a warning or destructive action, such as Delete.
 Although warning messages are often in yellow, this color does not work well for buttons because the light-colored text is not accessible against a yellow background.
     </div>
 </div>

-### Sizes

-Base the height of the button on its location in the UI.
+### Size is location dependent

 <div class="row buttons-modal-gfx">
     <div class="col-xs-12 col-sm-2">